Qumulo/docs/rest-api-guide/cluster-creation/v2_cluster_create.md

         \ will be able to sustain\",\n      \"type\": \"number\"\n    },\n    \"max_node_failures\"\
         : {\n      \"description\": \"The maximum number of node failures this cluster\
         \ will be able to sustain\",\n      \"type\": \"number\"\n    }\n  }\n}"
-    response_body: {}
-    responses:
-    - code: '202'
-      description: Return value on success
-    summary: Form a cluster with the given set of node UUIDs and admin password.
 rest_endpoint: /v2/cluster/create
 api_version: v2
 permalink: /rest-api-guide/cluster-creation/v2_cluster_create.html